swiz115/featurfy/README.md

 # Featurfy

 ## Overview
 Featurfy is a web app that allows Spotify users to explore a variety of features built using Spotify's Web API.
-This is an ongoing project that will have new features released monthly!
+Each feature isn't big enough to be an independent application, so I decided to create a platform for them.
+This is an ongoing project that will have new features released periodically!
 <br />
 <br />
 Visit here: [Featurfy](http://www.featurfy.org/)